-Some of you have been following my "spiritual leadership principles," which I hope have been helpful guides over the years.
+Some of you remember my "spiritual leadership principles," which I hope have been helpful guides over the years.
 One of my favorite leadership principles goes like this.
 "If you want people to go somewhere, go there first."
+It applies to lots of principles.
+But it also applies to changing someone's mind.

-So, if you are someone who wants to change peoples' minds, whoever you are, the best way to do that is to show them how.
+If you are someone who wants to change peoples' minds, whoever you are, the best way to do that is to show them how.
 The best way to show people how to change their minds is to change your mind yourself.

 If you, a parent, want your children to change their minds, show them gracefully and honorably that you can change your mind, too.
 If you, a supervisor, want your people to change, show them yourself how to change gracefully.
+If you a leader of any sort, want people to change their minds about things, show them that you can change your mind, too.

 If you are God, if you are Yahweh, and you want your people to change their minds, the best thing you can do is to show them that you can change your mind, too.
 It's right there in Exodus 32.
 The story is another instance of the principle of Incarnation: God loves humanity so much that God becomes humanity.
+God changes, so that we can change, too.